Code-Institute-Submissions/user-centric-webpage/README.md

 Next I begin by inserting a simple bit of text, image and a title and begin to alter and customise the layout, I am aiming to create the layout of the item so that both the image and text get equal amounts of visual space and neither of the items are neglected or overlooked.
 I need to make sure that each item is placed so that I can work on smaller devices and also present on bigger devices.
 I like to make it that mobile version of the website is simplified version of the webpage that is displayed on the desktop versions of the website.
 I would also like to make sure the theme and layout is continous and consistant.

+When creating a website I love to create the css and html side-by-side, as this allows for me to create the in-line style and out-of-line style.
+It also helps to create classes and find out similarities in classess.
+For example I had a class called profile-image and then I needed several other styles of image borders, so I also needed to include the alternate classess and gave them better naming conventions.
+So the profile image which gave a circular image border could be named circle-image, and then round-img and square-img.
+This allows for me to create a range of different classes.
+This helps prevent recessive coding.
+When you begin coding you must always try and see how your code can be improved and how important it is.
+Naming conventions are very useful as the names allow for simple but yet effect description.
+For example, the choice of the naming convention, circle-image instead of profile-image.
+This would mean that the general style is not for one specific image but something that is more generalised.
+I like to create sets of classes which opens a range of options, so I may not need things like sqaure-img, but this may come in handy down the line of development.